 Howling like a banshee, Thomas launched a series of bone-shattering blows at the hunter that were so powerful the peasant was forced to retreat.
 It took every measure of the hunter’s ability to block the onslaught and though the length of his spear gave him a small advantage, the weapon was not designed to be used in a battle.
 There were no long metal tangs to protect the wooden shaft from sword cuts and one of Thomas slashes sent the spearhead spinning into the bushes.

-The hunter was now armed with nothing more dangerous than a quarterstaff and there could be only one outcome to the unequal fight.
-Though he fought valiantly Thomas whittled away at the man’s harmless length of wood before plunging his sword deep into the hunter’s chest.
+The hunter was now armed with nothing more dangerous than a quarterstaff and there could be only one outcome to this unequal fight.
+Though the hunter fought valiantly, Thomas whittled away at the man’s harmless length of wood before plunging his sword deep into his enemy’s chest.
 The man screamed as the Angel of Death ripped his soul from his body, then fell dead at Thomas’ feet, but the victor felt no elation in his victory.
-With his opponent dead, the hot humours of war quickly cooled and in their stead Thomas suddenly felt the agonising pain in his lacerated sword arm.
+With his opponent dead, the hot humours of war quickly cooled and, in their stead, Thomas suddenly felt the agonising pain of his lacerated sword arm.

 Like an acrobat at a St Stephen’s Day feast, Thomas went cartwheeling through the air and landed in a patch of brambles but this tangle of thorns did nothing to slow his wild career.
 The sprawling bush was growing above a steep slope so, far from coming to rest, Thomas plunged through the knot of briars and rolled down the stony bank below.
 For a brief moment, the Englishman thought he would continue to fall all the way to Hell but a large rock at the bottom of the slope smashed the breath from his body and the wits from his head.